 - Doing regular exercise and following a healthful diet to improve the overall sense of well-being.

-- Learning as much as possible about psoriatic disease and the treatment options, as this can make a person feel more in control of their condition.
+- Learning about the condition and its treatment options, as this can increase a person’s sense of control.

-- Joining a yoga, meditation, or tai chi group for mild exercise and relaxation.
+- Doing yoga, meditation, or tai chi group to help manage stress.

-Various medications are available for people with PsA, depending on the severity of the symptoms and how they affect the individual.
+Various medications can help manage PsA, depending on the severity of the symptoms and how they affect the individual.

 Living with a chronic inflammatory condition can be challenging.
 Psoriatic disease, including psoriasis and PsA, can have a profound effect on a person’s physical and mental well-being.